SolaceLabs/pubsubplus-cf-dev/README.md

 Ideally you will bind the service you created to an application and use it.
 You can go ahead download and test the [Solace Sample Apps](https://github.com/SolaceLabs/sl-cf-solace-messaging-demo), or create some of your own.

-# Other usefull commands and tools
+# Other useful commands and tools

 ## How to login and access PCFDev